Role and responsibilities

 Appointment and office term

 - 1 Non-Executive Director, the representative of the Hellenic Financial Stability Fund (HFSF).

 - 3 Independent Non-Executive Directors.
-One of them serves as Committee Chairman.
+One of them chairs the Remuneration Committee.

 The office term of the Committee members coincides with the office term of the Board of Directors, with the option to renew their appointment.
 In any case, the office term in the Committee should not be more than 12 years in total.